anykeyh/react-font-chooser/README.md

 npm install react-font-chooser --save-dev
 ```

-Or just use the files into output.
+Or just use the files into `/output` directory.
+Or even the files inside `/src` and `/styles` if you want to compile them.

+## Params

+- `fontList` The list of font family.
+Array of string.
+- `onChange` Event triggered when you change the select value.
+- `value` The initial value
+- `name` The name of the hidden field inside the component.
+Useful if you want to use with form and submit.

-## Example
+## License

-You can check in the `/sample` directory.
-Or if you're lazy, just [HERE](http://anykeyh.github.io/react-font-chooser/)
+MIT.